 Getting There: Delphi is about a two-hour drive from Athens, making it an ideal day trip or an overnight excursion.
 Public buses also connect Athens to Delphi for those without a car or without a tour group.

-How to take the bus to Delphi: The bus is the cheapest way to travel from Athens to Delphi.
+How to take the bus to Delphi from Athens: The bus is the cheapest way to travel from Athens to Delphi.
 KTEL Fokidas runs daily between Athens Liosion Station and Delphi Bus Station, with seats starting at $16 (€14.50) one way.
 The average ticket costs $21 (€19), so book in advance for the best deals.

 Best Time to Visit: Spring and autumn offer mild weather and fewer crowds, perfect for exploring the open-air site.